-Sampling was undertaken by and and on Thursday 1st September 2022.
+Sampling was undertaken by Constant and Constant and Thursday 1st September 2022.
 In situ, physico-chemical measurements were collected using an YSI Water Quality Meter.
 Oil and Grease was visually assessed.
 The calibration certificate for the water quality meter is included as Appendix C. Sample collection methods and in-situ results are presented in Appendix A (Table 2).
 Photographs of sample locations taken during sampling are presented in Appendix B.